pgroonga/pgroonga.github.io/news/index.md

 #### Added support for PostgreSQL 18

-We now provide packages for PostgreSQL 18.
+We now provided packages for PostgreSQL 18.

 #### [[Debian][debian]] Added support for Debian GNU/Linux trixie

-We now provide packages for Debian GNU/Linux trixie.
+We now provided packages for Debian GNU/Linux trixie.

 #### [[AlmaLinux][almalinux]] Added support for AlmaLinux 10 package

-We now provide official RPM packages for AlmaLinux 10.
+We now provided official RPM packages for AlmaLinux 10.

 #### [[AlmaLinux][almalinux]] Added support for PostgreSQL 14 with AlmaLinux 9 package

-PGroonga package for PostgreSQL 14 with AlmaLinux 9 had not been provied.
+PGroonga packaged for PostgreSQL 14 with AlmaLinux 9 had not been provied.
 So, we now provide it.

 #### Added support ordered index scan on PostgreSQL 18